aappddeevv/scalajs-reaction/README.md

 like a "context" that is established for some part of the DOM that also returns HTML builder instructions each time it is called.
 If you come from the java Spring world, think of it as a bean factory that knows how to emit render instructions.
-It is better to think of react components not as a function but as an object.
+It is better to think of react function components as an object and not as a function.

 # Usage